IN SPECIAL PSYCHIATRIC HOSPITALS (SPH); IN ORDINARY HOSPITALS

 In Ordinary Hospitals

-On 14 April the hospital was visited by the British psychiatrist Gery Low-Beer (see “Miscellaneous Reports”, CCE 49.18).
-At the request of the Working Commission and of Nikolayev’s wife Tyan Zaochnaya, Low-Beer wanted to meet Nikolayev to give him a psychiatric examination, but the doctor in charge of the hospital, Valentin Mikhailovich Morkovkin, would not allow the meeting.
-Morkovkin told Low-Beer that according to Soviet law only close relatives could meet psychiatric patients.
-T. Zaochnaya and A. Podrabinek were present at Low-Beer’s conversation with Morkovkin.
-On 15 April A. Podrabinek sent a letter to B. V. Petrovsky, the Soviet Minister of Health, protesting against the refusal to let Low-Beer see Nikolayev.
+On 14 April the hospital was visited by the British psychiatrist Gery Low-Beer (CCE 49.18).
+At the request of the Working Commission and of Nikolayev’s wife Tyan Zaochnaya, Low-Beer wanted to meet Nikolayev to give him a psychiatric examination.
+The doctor in charge of the hospital, however, Valentin Mikhailovich Morkovkin, would not allow the meeting.
+According to Soviet law, Morkovkin told Low-Beer, only close relatives could meet psychiatric patients.
+T. Zaochnaya and Alexander Podrabinek were present during Low-Beer’s conversation with Morkovkin.
+On 15 April Podrabinek sent a letter to B. V. Petrovsky, the Soviet Minister of Health, protesting against the refusal to let Low-Beer see Nikolayev.

-On 25 April V. Bakhmin sent a letter to A. A. Churkin, the Chief Specialist on Psychoneurology at the Ministry of Health:
+On 25 April Vyacheslav Bakhmin sent a letter to A. A. Churkin, Chief Psychoneurology Specialist

-“… Nikolayev’s case has already come to the attention of world public opinion and Western psychiatrists, and further infringement of the Directives (on urgent hospitalization, Chronicle) and illegal actions by the administrative authorities are facilitating further publicity in every way.
+“… Nikolayev’s case has already come to the attention of world public opinion and Western psychiatrists, and further infringement of the Directives [on urgent hospitalization (CCE //), Chronicle] and illegal actions by the administrative authorities are facilitating further publicity in every way.

 “The Working Commission once more draws your attention to Nikolayev’s case and hopes that you will be able to take the necessary measures for his immediate release.”